pangz-lab/dodo-automation/app/README.md

 1. install node and npm - setup for dev
   - npm install -g typescript #for typescript
 2. install chrome
-3. install metamask in firefox extension; setup with the following setting
+3. install metamask extension; setup with the following setting
+  - setup from chromium not chrome
   - allow in private mode
   - allow automatic updates off
   - open in private mode and setup the accounts and coins